covertg/foundation-libsass-gulp-template/README.md

 ## Other Notes

   * To build once for production, run: `gulp build --type dist` and gulp will rebuild and optimize/minify your files.
-  * Replace the ">=" operators with "^" in `package.json` in the case of future API updates or other package breakages.
+  * Replace the ">=" operators with "^" in `package.json` in the case of API updates or other package breakages.
-  * Currently, we are using a PR repo for autoprefixer because it's up-to-date.
+  * Currently, we are using a PR repo for autoprefixer because it's more up-to-date.
   * NPM may seem to hang when installing ws (dependency of BrowserSync).
 Just give it some time.